nyanpasu64/spectro2/README.md

 If you type `cargo run [...] --`, all arguments after the double-hyphen are passed to `spectro2` instead of `cargo run`.

-Example usage: `cargo run -- --loopback`
+Example usage: `cargo run -- --loopback --volume 100`

+**SEIZURE WARNING:** Rapidly changing audio can cause flashing lights, especially once colored stereo is added.

-Full docs: `cargo run -- --help`
+Full docs: `cargo run -- --help` (`-h` will only print short help).

 ```
 USAGE:
     spectro2.exe [FLAGS] [OPTIONS]

-FLAGS:
-    -h, --help
-            Prints help information
+OPTIONS:
     -l, --loopback
-            If passed, will listen to speaker instead of microphone.
-Note that this causes substantial latency (around
+            If passed, will listen to output device (speaker) instead of input (microphone)
-            180ms), and you may wish to route speakers through VB-Audio Virtual Cable so both speakers and the
-            visualization are delayed by the same amount
-    -V, --version
-            Prints version information

-OPTIONS:
+    -d, --device-index <device-index>
+            If passed, will override which device is selected.

+            This overrides --loopback for picking devices.
+However, you still need to pass --loopback if you pass an
+            output device (speaker) to --device-index.
+    -v, --volume <volume>
+            How much to amplify the incoming signal before sending it to the spectrum viewer [default: 20]

     -f, --fft-size <fft-size>
             Number of samples to use in each FFT block.

-Increasing this value makes it easier to identify pitches, but
+            Increasing this value makes it easier to identify pitches, but increases audio latency and smearing in time.
-            increases audio latency and smearing in time.
-Must be a multiple of --redraw-size [default: 2048]
+            Must be a multiple of --redraw-size. [default: 2048]
     -r, --redraw-size <redraw-size>
             Number of samples to advance time before recalculating FFT.

-Decreasing this value causes FFTs to be computed
-            more often, increasing CPU usage but reducing latency and stuttering.
+            Decreasing this value causes FFTs to be computed more often, increasing CPU usage but reducing latency and
+            stuttering.

             If this value exceeds --fft-size, it is clamped to it.
 Otherwise must be a factor of --fft-size. [default:
             512]
-    -v, --volume <volume>
-            How much to amplify the incoming signal before sending it to the spectrum viewer [default: 20]
+        --fps <fps>
+            Limit the FPS of the rendering thread.

+            If set to 0, FPS is unbounded and this program will max out the CPU and/or GPU.

+            This program does not support vsync because it adds around 3 frames of latency. [default: 200]
+        --print-fps
+            If passed, prints FPS to the terminal

+    -h, --help
+            Prints help information

+    -V, --version
+            Prints version information
 ```

+Note that loopback mode has somewhat higher latency than microphone input, to the point it can distract from listening to music.
+I'm not familiar with latency compensation, and if anyone has suggestions, feel free to let me know.
+My best attempt so far is to route your music player through VB-Audio Virtual Cable's input, use `--device-index` to visualize it, and configure Windows to listen to the output.
+This will delay audio by more than the video latency, which may be worse than not using it.

 ## Documentation